CASE

 under paragraph (d)(1) and (2) of this section shall not include confidential information from the National Directory

-of New Hires or the Federal Case Registry, unless authorized under §307.13 of this Chapter or unless it is independently verified
+of New Hires or the Federal Case Registry, unless authorized under §307.13 of this Chapter or unless it is independently verified information.
+No financial institution data match

-outside the administration of the IV-D program and no IRS information may be disclosed, unless independently verified or otherwise authorized in Federal statute.
+IRS information may be disclosed, unless independently verified or otherwise authorized in Federal statute.
+States must have safeguards in place

-(f) of the Act.”
+as specified in section 454A(d) and (f) of the Act.”
 (Emphasis added.)

 This means